isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-02-post-the-national-librarys-rare-maps-collection.md

 This wall map shows the trade route from Siam to Batavia and then to Europe through the Sunda Straits.
 By the mid-17th century, the Dutch East India Company had established a trading post in Siam.
 This map has illustrations of ships, animals and an elaborate title cartouche that features the various natives of Asia.
 Maps in the 18th century, besides being a source of geographical information, were also becoming important as collectors' items.
 Hence, the use of decorative features was more prominent during this time.

+**Makeswary Periasamy** is a Senior Librarian with the National Library of Singapore.
+She selects and acquires rare materials for the National Library and also overseas the map collections of the library.
+Makeswary has several years of experience in cataloguing, heritage collections management, reference and research, as well as in managing large-scale preservation projects.

 #### **REFERENCES**

 Bagrow, l.
 (1964).
 [History of cartography.](https://eservice.nlb.gov.sg/item_holding.aspx?bid=4178375) London: Watts.
 (Call no.: R 912.09 BAG)